kambadur/sky130RTLDesignAndSynthesisWorkshop/README.md

 # 7. Note of thanks
 I would like to extend my sincere thanks to the entire team at VSD for organising this workshop.
-I would like to extend my sincere thanks and appreciation to Mr. Shon Taware for his relenetless support.
+As well I would like to extend my sincere thanks and appreciation to Mr. Shon Taware for his relenetless support.
 I would like to wish the entire VSD team and fellow participants from the workshop all the best.

 # 8. Bibliography